 Figure 6 - General Tab

-The general tab will allow you to set the sampling rate and the graph duration.
+The General tab allows you to set the sampling rate and graph duration.

 The sampling rate affects all three views (Histogram, Report and Line).
 For the histogram and report, the sampling rate affects how often the values in the view are updated.
 For the line view, the sampling rate affects how often new data is added to the graph.

 The graph duration affects the x-axis on the line graph.
 The default is 100 seconds.
-If I am doing live performance troubleshooting, I typically change this to 600 seconds (10 minutes).
-This will allow me to make changes and see the effects of the changes before and after the change.
+When troubleshooting live performance, I typically set this to 600 seconds (10 minutes).
+This will allow me to make changes and see their effects before and after.

 Figure 7 - Data Tab